 It received its name from fishermen that used to fish at Yellowstone Lake.
 They would catch a fish, hang it from the end of their fishing rod, and cook it inside the Fishing Cone.

-Afterward, they would eat their freshly-cooked fish!
-Nowadays, fishing and cooking your catch at the Fishing Cone is prohibited, and the mineral from the Fishing Cone geyser can be toxic.
+Afterward, they would eat their freshly cooked fish!
+Nowadays, fishing and cooking your catch at the Fishing Cone is prohibited, and the minerals from the Fishing Cone geyser can be toxic.

 Do You Have More Time In Yellowstone?

-If you finished our Yellowstone itinerary and have time left, we recommend you to visit the nearby Grand Teton National Park.
-Home of the stunning Grand Teton mountains, Grand Teton National Park provides breathtaking scenery as well as many hiking trails.
+If you finished our Yellowstone itinerary and have time left, we recommend you visit the nearby Grand Teton National Park.
+Home to the stunning Grand Teton mountains, Grand Teton National Park provides breathtaking scenery as well as many hiking trails.

 If you plan on doing any hiking in Grand Teton, make sure you bring bear spray as the trails are not as populated as the ones in Yellowstone.